absent42/Aqara-T1M-Ceiling-Light/README.md

 If an external converter is active for a device a cyan icon with "Supported: external" will be displayed under the device name in Zigbee2MQTT.

 ## Home Assistant
-The Home Assistant folder contains a collection of blueprint, scripts, cards and examples to control the RGB ring light with color segmentations and dynamic effects.
+The Home Assistant folder contains a collection of blueprints, scripts, cards and examples to control the RGB ring light with color segmentations and dynamic effects.

 ## RGB Ring Segment Patterns
 ### aqara_t1m_ring_segments_blueprint.yaml